 - See how power and privilege are shifting the local/global context.

-- Prepare students to cooperate and compete in a multicultural and global workplace.
+- Prepare students to cooperate and compete in an increasingly diverse and global workplace.

 - Works collaboratively with academic and administrative units to foster intercultural dialogue and programming.